 Abortion is the greatest genocide that our world and our nation have ever known.
 We believe that a new generation of pro-life leaders must be educated, trained, and equipped with the tools that they need to abolish abortion once and for all.
 Our generation is the first since the handing down of the Supreme Court cases Roe v.
 Wade and Doe v.
 Bolton, which legalized abortion on demand in 1973.
 We are among the first to know that abortion kills a human person.
 We must continue this momentum to turn the tide in our lifetime, and that starts with you.

 We believe that this generation will be the one to abolish abortion.
 And our vision is a simple one: to have a world where every human life is cherished, born and preborn.
 And our goal is equally as easy.
 We want to end abortion, the ultimate attack on innocent life.
 Period.
 As a Students for Life movement, we want to end abortion by creating a world where every child is loved and cared for, where every mother has the support she needs to raise a child or make an adoption plan for her child, and where every father is encouraged to take part in that decision process and can experience the joys of fatherhood.

 WE ENVISION A WORLD WITHOUT ABORTION.

-The pro-life movement needs people of every background, race, and age to step up and to help abolish abortion in our lifetime.
-No matter what your interests may be, there is something that you can do to save the pre-born and help mothers in need.
+The pro-life movement needs people of every background, race, and age to step up and help abolish abortion in our lifetime.
+No matter what your interests may be, there is something you can do to save the pre-born and help mothers in need.